davery22/conveyor/design-notes/00-plan.md

 Why can't we write a step stage from non-step stages?
 Non-step stages can only "drain".
 To wrap in step, we would either need to:

-StepSource: When we poll(), internal StepSink (eventually) returns an element buffered from original Source.
+StepSource: When we pull(), internal StepSink (eventually) returns an element buffered from original Source.
 - In other words we've made a Segue!
-- If we drain the original Source on first poll(), we need unbounded buffering to complete within poll()
+- If we drain the original Source on first pull(), we need unbounded buffering to complete within pull()
-- Otherwise, the original Source would already need to be draining in an unscoped thread, outside our poll()
+- Otherwise, the original Source would already need to be draining in an unscoped thread, outside our pull()

-StepSink: When we offer(), internal StepSource buffers so original Sink can see result on poll()
+StepSink: When we push(), internal StepSource buffers so original Sink can see result on pull()
 - In other words we've made a Segue!
-- If we drain the original Sink on first offer(), we deadlock because offer() is now waiting for more offers
+- If we drain the original Sink on first push(), we deadlock because push() is now waiting for more pushes
-- Otherwise, the original Sink would already need to be draining in an unscoped thread, outside our offer()
+- Otherwise, the original Sink would already need to be draining in an unscoped thread, outside our push()

 Discuss: